 Q&A with Ben McMillan

-What inspired you to become a storm chaser and pursue a career as an on-air weather caster?
+What inspired you to become a field correspondent and pursue a career as an on-air weather caster?

 Through my time working as a first responder, I witnessed the profound impact natural disasters have had on people and their communities.
 A tornado, hurricane, or wildfire is an extreme weather act that is lifechanging for the many families that have to pick up the pieces after dealing with these disasters.
 I have devoted my career to helping people prepare before, react during, and recover after these terrible events.